-President, IBRD, IDA, IFC and MIGA

-Sponsor

-Operations Policy and Country Services (OPCS) Vice President; IFC Corporate Strategy Department (CCSDR) Director; MIGA, Vice President and Chief Operating Officer
+President, IBRD, IDA, IFC and MIGA Sponsor Operations Plans and Country Services (OPCS) VP; IFC Corporate Strategy Department (CCSDR) Director; MIGA, Vice President and Chief Operating Officer

-This draft is for discussion only.
+This draft is for consultations only.
 It is not for implementation at this time and is not considered a complete treatment of the subject.